Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Homicides and Shootings Are Down?

-Please note that the latest National Crime Victimization Survey data for 2022-2023 indicates that violent crime increased by 44 percent (to my knowledge, the largest increase in violent crime ever recorded).
+Note that the latest USDOJ National Crime Victimization Survey data for 2022 indicates that violent crime increased by 44 percent (to my knowledge, the largest increase in violent crime ever recorded).
+Rates for violence are essentially unchanged for 2023 and 2024 (latest report).

-See Jeff Asher’s latest reports indicating that there are significant reductions in reported crime.
+See analyst Jeff Asher’s latest reports indicating that there are significant reductions in reported crime for 2024 and 2025.
 He includes summations of national reports and an analysis of emerging trends based on big-city crime dashboards.
 I recommend his work.
 He also includes summations of FBI preliminary reports.

 2023 Yearly Crime Summation From The Council On Criminal Justice

-2024 Half-Year Crime Summation- The Major Cities Chiefs Association
+2025 Preliminary Crime Summation From The Major Cities Chiefs Association

 6.